Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-1.md

 Show that the output of this subroutine is uniformly distributed in $\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{\lambda}$.
 (b) What security is provided by performing one-time pad encryption twice with the *same key*?

 1.11.
-We mentioned that one-time pad keys can be used to encrypt only one plaintext, and how this was reflected in the eavesdrop subroutine of Claim 1.3.
+We mentioned that one-time pad keys can be used to encrypt only one plaintext, and how this was reflected in the eavesdrop subroutine of $\textcolor{green}{Claim \ 1.3}$.
 Is there a similar restriction about re-using *plaintexts* in OTP (but with independently random keys for different ciphertexts)?
 If an eavesdropper *knows* that the same plaintext is encrypted twice (but doesn’t know what the plaintext is), can she learn anything?
-Does Claim 1.3 have anything to say about a situation where the same plaintext is encrypted more than once?
+Does $\textcolor{green}{Claim \ 1.3}$ have anything to say about a situation where the same plaintext is encrypted more than once?

 1.12.
 There is nothing exclusively special about strings and XOR in OTP.
 We can get the same properties using integers mod $n$ and addition mod $n$.
 This problem considers a variant of one-time pad, in which the keys, plaintexts, and ciphertexts are all elements of $\mathbb{Z}_n$ instead of $\{\textcolor{brown}{0},\textcolor{brown}{1}\}^{\lambda}$.